Revolutionary War Cruise - 2026

 Day 2

 Begin your journey in Albany as the city's historic skyline unfolds before your eyes, blending modern architecture with glimpses of Albany's rich past.
-Board your ship and set sail as you meet new friends at the Welcome Reception, roll along the river, and enjoy the dynamic onboard entertainment.
+Board American Legend and set sail as you meet new friends at the Welcome Reception, roll along the river, and enjoy the dynamic onboard entertainment.

 Day 3